What is a student survey?

 5. Open-ended questions

-Open-ended survey items are used to collect qualitative data, which allows respondents to provide unstructured text responses.
+Open-ended questions are used to collect qualitative data, which allows respondents to provide unstructured text responses.
 You can use qualitative data to measure sentiment, identify problems or perceptions you didn’t know existed, and help understand the why behind quantitative data.
 You can then analyze open-ended responses through data visualizations such as word clouds, manual coding for themes, or text analysis tools.

 How do I conduct a student perception survey?